-Pacific University's RHA is a member of PACURH (Pacific Affiliation of College & University Residence Halls) a region of NACURH (National Affiliation of College & University Residence Halls).
+Pacific University's RHA is a member of PACURH (Pacific Affiliate of College & University Residence Halls) a region of NACURH (National Association of College & University Residence Halls).
 By making these connections, we are better able to keep up with what is happening at other schools and bring those ideas and experiences back to Pacific.

 RHA meets weekly in order to plan programs or discuss current issues concerning students.
-They also facilitate the RHA/Hall Council General Meeting on in order to keep everyone updated on what is happening around campus, especially in the Residence Halls.
+They also facilitate the RHA/Hall Government General Assembly in order to keep everyone updated on what is happening around campus, especially in the Residence Halls.

-If you have any ideas for programs we could put on or issues you feel need to be addressed, feel free to come by our weekly open forums, drop by the RHA office located in the lower level of the UC, or contact an Executive Board officer.
-If you are interested in taking an active role in hall leadership, consider running for hall council in the fall or for an Executive Board position in the spring.
+If you have any ideas for programs we could put on or issues you feel need to be addressed, feel free to come by our weekly general assemblies (every Tuesday at noon in the Burlingham Conference Room), fill out a sponsorship, hall improvement or policy and long term project proposal form, drop by the RHA office located in Clark 3rd floor, or contact an Executive Board officer.
+If you are interested in taking an active role in hall leadership, consider running for Hall Government in the fall or for an Executive Board position in the spring.

-To join hall council and learn more, read about the Hall Councils.
+To join Hall Government and learn more, read about Hall Governments.